Introduction to Phenomena

 In the end, you will have a process to help you determine if a curricular resource aligns to your state's standards and whether it includes a phenomenon or anchor that will work for you.

 Special online sessions of Introduction to Phenomena involve eight contact hours, plus time spent on assignments.
-We customize the content based on enrollment (e.g., for participants in Hawaii, we focus on the NGSS; for participants in Pennsylvania, we compare the NGSS to the new STEELS standards).
+We customize the content based on enrollment (e.g., for participants in Indiana, we discuss the 2023 Indiana Academic Standards for Science; for participants in Pennsylvania, we discuss the new STEELS).

 Request a custom session for your group.